African American living history interpreters.

 Not all slave quarters were as attractive as the typical sites you

-mentioned Williamsburg, etc.) If the Canadian film company wants
+mentioned Williamsburg, etc.) If the Canadian film company

 some interesting and authentic slave cabins, they might want to